d4rkr00t/evo/README.md

 ## TODO

+- [ ] Cache debugging <- 🦄
+  - [ ] Centered around tasks
+  - [ ] Shows what task deps have changed
+  - [ ] Shows what external workspace deps have changed
+  - [ ] Shows if workspace files have changed
+  - [ ] Shows everything that is included in building a cache
+  - [ ] Shows if command changed
 - [ ] Rewrite show-affected to use :: syntax for targets and workspaces
 - [ ] Cache improvements
   - [ ] Custom Hash Input for e.g. environment, etc...